itsjaboyd/cifar100-project/README.md

 1. **Loading and testing trained networks**

 This method serves as the primary function of viewing this project.
-Upon calling this argument, it fetches all saved networks and one by one performs the stastical analysis about them.
+Upon calling this argument, it fetches all saved networks and one by one performs the statistical analysis about them.
 To run this standard project method, you supply running the file with 'standard' or no argument.
-Please note that this project requries Python 3.6+ to run, so be sure to specify the python command for which your installation resides (sometimes python3 ... or just regular python ...).
+Please note that this project requires Python 3.6+ to run, so be sure to specify the python command for which your installation resides (sometimes python3 ... or just regular python ...).
 Running this command will also run all unit tests associated with each network type.